Enzo Tortora

-Enzo Tortora (30 November 1928 – 18 May 1988) was an Italian TV host on national RAI television, who was unjustly convicted of being a member of the Camorra and drug trafficking in 1985, and sentenced to 10 years in jail.
-He was acquitted of all charges by the Cassation Court in 1987.
+Enzo Tortora (30 November 1928 – 18 May 1988) was an Italian television presenter on national RAI television, who was unjustly convicted of being a member of the Camorra and drug trafficking in 1985, and sentenced to 10 years in jail.
+He was acquitted of all charges by the Supreme Court of Cassation in 1987.

 Early career

 Tortora was born in Genoa, Italy.
-After taking a degree in journalism in his native city, he worked in theatre with Paolo Villaggio before joining the RAI – Italy's state radio and television corporation – as a radio announcer.
+After taking a degree in journalism in his native city, he worked in theatre with Paolo Villaggio before joining the RAI, Italy's state radio and television corporation, as a radio announcer.
 In 1956, he first appeared on television and presented programmes such as Domenica Sportiva and Giochi senza frontiere.
 In 1969, he was fired by RAI when he described the company's managers as a group of boy scouts trying to pilot a supersonic jet plane unsuccessfully.
 Subsequently, he worked for several private TV stations and various newspapers, before returning to RAI in 1977.